KysonnDelaCerna/CCINFOM-JSP-Tutorial/JSP Tutorial/1. Setting Up A Model/README.md

 4. `statement.setInt(1, productID)` - this function tells us that you are specifying that you will append the **1st** `?` with an integer type and the value being appended is the `productID`.
 It is recommended that you write the code in order of the `?` so that confusion is minimal.

 **Note that the data type of the variable should match the method Java will tell you an error if the method and data type does not match.
-For more methods of the prepare statement please read the api.**
+For more methods of the prepare statement please read the [API](https://docs.oracle.com/javase/8/docs/api/index.html?java/sql/package-summary.html).**

 5. `statement.execute()` - This function allows you to execute the statement from #3.
 Note that this is only recommended if you are using Insert, Update and Delete operations.
 It would be a **different** case for querying as you will use `statement.executeQuery()`.